syl20bnr/spacemacs/README.md

 A configuration layer is a directory containing at least the following files:

 - `packages.el`: Defines and configures packages to be downloaded from Emacs package repositories
-- `exentsions.el`: Configures packages that do not need to be downloaded with the package manager, such as built-in Emacs features and git submodules.
+- `extensions.el`: Configures packages that do not need to be downloaded with the package manager, such as built-in Emacs features and git submodules.

 You should create your own configuration layers in the [private][] directory.